Dripdrop12/ipardalis/content/blog/maro/index.md

 {{< load-photoswipe >}}

 Maro (F3) is a great edition to our YBBB project.
 We have been tracking the WC Legion line ever since we saw Jeremy Booker acquire him years ago.
-This Sammy x Storm pairing finally carries those genetics with nice yellow bodies on both sides.
+This great Chi-town Chameleons Sammy x Storm pairing finally carries those genetics with nice yellow bodies on both sides!

 {{< gallery dir="/img/ambilobe/maro" />}}